-Budgets are adopted on a basis consistent with generally accepted accounting principles for the General Fund.
+Budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America for the General Fund.
 All annual appropriations lapse at fiscal year-end unless specifically carried over to the next budget year by Board action.